awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-mock-integration.md

 Alternatively, you can have a method of the mock integration return the default integration response without defining the integration request mapping template\.
 The default integration response is the one with an undefined **HTTP status regex**\.
 Make sure appropriate passthrough behaviors are set\.

+**Note**
+Mock integrations aren't intended to support large response templates\.
+If you need them for your use case, you should consider using a Lambda integration instead\.

 Using an integration request mapping template, you can inject application logic to decide which mock integration response to return based on certain conditions\.
 For example, you could use a `scope` query parameter on the incoming request to determine whether to return a successful response or an error response:

 ```